rust-lang/socket2/CONTRIBUTING.md

 API that might is not available on all platforms.

-The main `Socket` type is defined in `src/socket.rs` with additional methods defined on in the the `src/sys/*.rs` files, as per above.
+The main `Socket` type is defined in `src/socket.rs` with additional methods defined in the `src/sys/*.rs` files, as per above.
 The methods on `Socket` are split into multiple `impl` blocks.
 The first `impl` block contains a collection of system calls for creating and using the socket, e.g.
 `socket(2)`, `bind(2)`, `listen(2)`, etc. The other implementation blocks are